nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 WHERE `area` >= 3000000 OR population >= 25000000
 ```
 ## 4 (1148.
 Article Views I)
+Write a solution to find all the authors that viewed at least one of their own articles.
+Return the result table sorted by id in ascending order.
 ```sql
 SELECT DISTINCT
     author_id AS id